chemicalfiend/chemicalfiend/README.md

 - 🔭 I'm currently working on molecular dynamics simulations and electronic structure calculations of conducting polymer systems.

-- 👯 I'm looking to collaborate on open source projects in computational sciences which includes projects related to : theoretical chemistry, materials science, microfluidics, computational fluid dynamics and solid state physics (anything pertaining to matter modelling).
+- 👯 I'm looking to collaborate on open source projects in computational sciences which includes projects related to : theoretical chemistry, comptational materials science, microfluidics, computational fluid dynamics, soft matter, condensed matter physics (anything pertaining to matter modelling).

-- 🌱 I’m currently learning about Theory of Partial Differential Equations.
+- 🌱 I’m currently learning about Quantum Computing and Quantum Information.

-- 🤠 Exploring Parallel and GPU computing , Embedded Systems.
+- 🤠 Exploring Embedded Systems and DIY Electronics.

+- ⚡ Linux and ThinkPad Enthusiast.

 - 📫 How to reach me: f20191004 at pilani.bits-pilani.ac.in